 After the delivery of the baby, we recommend you have an injection to help the placenta (afterbirth) come away.
-This injection also reduces the chance of heavy bleeding.
+This injection also helps to reduce the chance of heavy bleeding.
 In some cases, the placenta stays in the womb.
-If this happens, the midwife will discuss the possibility of transferring to Delivery Suite Theatres to have the placenta removed, with help from the obstetric and anesthetic teams.
+If this happens, the midwife will discuss the possibility of transferring to Delivery Suite Theatres to have the placenta removed, with help from the obstetric and anaesthetic teams.